ChloeConstantineau/LOG8371-TP2/README.md

 * Load the Swagger-UI representation in a web-browser e.g.: `firefox http://0.0.0.0:8080`

+## Run the containers with Docker Compose

+* Check the docekr-compose.yml file.
+Verify that the image under the jguweka service is in your local file.
+If not, change the image for your weka REST image that you build in the first part of this README
+* Run the command :
+`docker-compose up`
+* To take down the services, press Ctrl + C or run the command:
+`docker-compose down`

 ## Push docker image to dockerhub

 *Tag you image correctly, run this command if necessary